 I am an avid collector of books on military equipment and history.
-I currently have over 3000 volumes in my library of which I have over 800 books on tanks and AFV’s.
-And I can say the two World of Tanks books on the T34 and SU 152 are the best, most informative and fact filled of any books I have.
+I currently have over 3,000 volumes in my library of which I have over 800 books on tanks and AFV’s.
+And I can say the two books on the T-34 and SU-152 are the best, most informative and fact filled of any books I have.
 They are scholarly efforts that provide information not written about in any other book I have.

 Anybody buying these will have spent their money well.
-Congrats to World of Tanks for raising the bar on historical accounts of tank design and warfare!
+Congrats to Lombardy Studios for raising the bar on historical accounts of tank design and warfare!

 – Brian Willis

-For the first time in English — Photos and drawings from secret Soviet archives and museums — many never previously published!
-Recently translated documents are used to present the true stories of the T-34 and SU-152!
+For the first time in English — Photos and drawings from secret Soviet archives and museums — many never previously published.
+Recently translated documents are used to present the Soviet Russian stories of the T-34 and SU-152.
 (This is why we call them “The Russian View.”)

 In “The SU-152 and Related Vehicles,” you will learn about the design and evolution of the legendary self-propelled gun on the KV chassis, including many little-known prototypes and proposed alternate models.
 Called the “beast killer” at Kursk for its ability to destroy German Tiger and Panther tanks.
 What disaster led to the shortage of these “bunker busters” in the final push into Germany in 1945?

-“The T-34 Goes to War” chronicles the real story of the celebrated medium tank, from its troubled conception to its first, desperate combat actions in the cauldron of Barbarossa.
+“The T-34 Goes to War” chronicles the real story of this famous medium tank, from its troubled conception to its first, desperate combat actions in the cauldron of Barbarossa.
 Thousands of T-34s were available in June 1941 – why did they fail to stop the German panzer groups?
 Soviet archival records admit to some astonishing problems.

-Both books are richly illustrated with photos, blueprints, and cutaway diagrams.
+Both books are filled with illustrations and photos.